 Identifying Long Tail Duds – Old Method

 We love long tail keywords, because they generally outperform shorter less specific keywords.
 However, if a keyword is too obscure, then it will generate no traffic.
 Google labels such keywords, “Long Tail Duds.”
-If Google decides that a keyword isn’t worth it’s own weight in hard drive space, then Google labels it a Dud, ignores it, and then it can never earn even one impression.
-In the past, Google didn’t tell us that a keyword had been labeled a Long Tail Dud, we just had to infer it.
+If Google decides that a keyword isn’t worth it’s own weight in hard drive space, then Google labels it a Dud, ignores it, and it can never earn even one impression.
+In the past, Google didn’t tell us a keyword had been labeled a Long Tail Dud.
+We just had to infer it.

 If you have accounts with thousands of keywords, then you’d better check for Long Tail Duds.
-If the account is mature, then you can be sure that any with zero impressions have been labeled Long Tail Duds by Google.
+If the account is mature, you can be sure that any with zero impressions have been labeled Long Tail Duds.

 Identifying Long Tail Duds Using Diagnose Keywords Tool